waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Observation 2:** The ROCKET Grunt at (2, 4) is not a battle encounter.
 He provides dialogue warning about floor traps that are randomly placed, stating "You'll just have to collect your courage and walk."
 This confirms the presence of a floor trap puzzle.
 *   **Hypothesis 2:** The switch is in the southern statue at (24, 5).
 *   **Next Step:** Navigate around the grunt at (2, 4) and proceed south to test the statue at (24, 5).
+### Team Rocket Hideout B2F
+*   **Status:** Arrived on B2F via a ladder.
+Lance is here, as is an item ball.
+This seems to be a significant area.